prohippo/ActiveWatch/README.md

 	                   fix bug in token scoring for KEYWDR and PHRASR fix bug in word hash table for KEYWDR and PHRASR fix bugs for phrase scoring
 	                   update documentation

+	v2.1	28oct2022  expand builtin 4-grams to 2,500
+	                   remove POLY- and MONO- from default literals fix bug in building stopword table
+	                   fix bug in reading in syntactic type definitions fix bugs in loading rewriting rules
+	                   fix ByteTool bug not keeping upper and lower case fix bug in syntax symbol lookup
+	                   debug, clean up, and simplify syntax symbol table clean up DPRO output for content profiles fix problems in feature coding for phrase analysis clean up and test joining and splitting in Reparser make rules file for Reparser self-documenting
+	                   update documentation